stripe-archive/PaymentKit/README.md

 In short, PaymentKit should greatly simplify your life when dealing with iOS payments.

+## Brief note:
+We're aware of the large number of outstanding issues here, and are working on a large release to address them.
+Watch this space!
+If you'd like updates here, feel free to watch https://github.com/stripe/PaymentKit/issues/88 .
+Thanks for your patience!

 ![PaymentKitView](http://stripe.github.com/PaymentKit/screenshot_ios7.png)

 *Note: If you also want to send the card data to Stripe, check out [our iOS bindings](https://github.com/stripe/stripe-ios), which are built on PaymentKit.*